-Welcome to Leech Lake Tribal College, I am Bill Sargent and I serve as Director of Operations.
-My current role involves the managing, at both an operational and strategic level, the frontline operations of the College.
-This includes maintenance and custodial activities, health and safety management, campus wide security, information and technology services, LLTC building projects and oversight of the LLTC Print Shop.
+Welcome to Leech Lake Tribal College!
+This department involves the management of maintenance and custodial activities, health and safety management, campus wide security, information and technology services, LLTC building projects and oversight of the LLTC Print Shop.
 We strive to maintain close relationships with staff, faculty, and students to provide an efficient and safe environment for learning and development.
 The Operations Team meets weekly to review key issues and discuss opportunities for improvement.
-If I can be of any assistance please feel free to contact me.

 Information Technology Director